worklifebeyond/wlb-be-test/server/services/users/api_doc.md

 _Response (400 - Bad Request)_
 ```
 [
-  "The Email or Password is invalid."
+  "The email or password is invalid."
 ]
+or
+[
+  "Please verify your account."
+]
 ```

 _Response (500 - Internal Server Error)_
 ```
 [
-  "<error message>"
+  "Internal Server Error"
 ]
 ```
 ---